 In order to be eligible to receive reimbursement from an insurance company under a no-fault insurance policy, a medical service must be reasonable medically necessary.
 Physicians who are employed in a practice that primarily bills no-fault insurance companies are sure to face increased scrutiny by insurance companies and, now, state and federal prosecutors.

 While many believe that no-fault fraud is not related to a federal health care program and, thus, not within the reach of federal prosecutors, this is incorrect.
-In fact, no-fault fraud arguably implicates a host of federal and state statues for which a provider may face heavy fines and jail time, including:
+In fact, no-fault fraud arguably implicates a host of federal and state statutes for which a provider may face heavy fines and jail time, including:

 If you have been named as a defendant in a civil suit or criminal indictment, or if you are concerned about the medical necessity of services rendered, it is imperative contact an experienced no-fault fraud attorney today.